krischer/LASIF/doc/index.rst

     </fwiw_project>

 It should be fairly self-explanatory.

-The *boundary_width_in_degree* tag is just used for the download helpers.
+* The *boundary_width_in_degree* tag is just used for the download helpers.
 No data will be downloaded within *boundary_width_in_degree* distance to the domain border.
 This is useful for e.g. absorbing boundary conditions.
+* The *arclink_username* tag should be your email.
+It will be send with all requests to the ArcLink network.
+They ask for it in case they have to contact you for whatever reason.
+Please provide a real email address.
+Must not be empty.

 .. note::